SyedKhawarAli/syedkhawarali.github.io/index.md

+I am research officer in [UET Game Studio](http://www.kics.edu.pk/labs/about/uetgs) to design and develope games.
+We are working on mostly educatainment games and trying to learn their impact on childrens life.

+## Games

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/khawarali5/khawar.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.